SpaceVim/VimCalc3/README.md

 ###Requirements

-  * Vim 7.0+ with +python.
+  * Vim 7.0+ with +python3.
-  * Python installed.
+  * Python 3 installed.

-If you're compiling Vim from source, be sure to use the --enable-pythoninterp option.
-Otherwise check your OS's package distro for a version of Vim with Python support.
+If you're compiling Vim from source, be sure to use the --enable-python3interp option.
+Otherwise check your OS's package distro for a version of Vim with Python 3 support.
 On OS X the best option is MacVim.
-VimCalc should work on Windows too, you will need to install the correct python dll for the version of Vim you are using.
+VimCalc3 should work on Windows too, you will need to install the correct python 3 dll for the version of Vim you are using.
 Please see the web for help with this.

 ###Installation

-Download the latest source from https://github.com/gregsexton/VimCalc.
+Download the latest source from https://github.com/fedorenchik/VimCalc3.

 Extract (or copy) all of the files into your Vim runtime directory, ensuring that they are placed into the correct subdirectories.
-Then update your help tags file to enable VimCalc help.
+Then update your help tags file to enable VimCalc3 help.
 See :help add-local-help in Vim for details.